It's so great to meet you! I'm Trina.

 We live in a world where nonprofit team members have to perform herculean acts to circumvent the numerous capacity constraints within their organizations in order to do what they love, which is to provide care and services to their clients.

 I am passionate about strengthening the systems that support those living in some of the most challenging economic conditions, and it is from this place that Lavender Eucalyptus, LLC was born–to help strengthen the operations of community-based nonprofits and significantly enhance their ability to carry out their mission.

 I'm on a mission to change that!

 I'd love to connect and explore how we can increase your team's capacity and improve productivity overall.

-Like the calming effects of lavender and eucalyptus, our mission is to ease those capacity constraints by delivering high-quality solutions that efficiently allocate resources so teams can more effectively serve their clients.
+Like the calming effects of lavender and eucalyptus, our mission is to ease those capacity constraints by delivering high-quality solutions that help teams more effectively serve their clients.